 What does Ciera mean?

-Ciera \ci(e)-ra\ as a girls' name is of Irish, Gaelic and Spanish origin, and the meaning of Ciera is "black; saw".
-Ciera is a derivative of Ciara (Irish, Gaelic).
+Ciera /ci-era/ [2 sylls.] as a girls' name is of Spanish origin, and the meaning of Ciera is "black; saw".
+Ciera is a version of Ciara (Irish, Gaelic) with the suffix -era.
 Ciera is also a form of Sierra (Spanish): place name for the western mountains.

 Ciera is a somewhat prominent first name for females (#2463 out of 4276, Top 58%) but an unusual surname for both adults and children.
 (2000 U.S. Census)